vseryakov/backendjs/README.md

     * to see the actual compiler setting during compile the following helps:

             make V=1

+    * to compile with internal nanomsg and ImageMagick use:

+            make force V=1

 * to run local server on port 8000 run command: